Armando Giuseppe Licata

 • Peritoneal fluid COVID-19 testing in patients with a negative nasopharyngeal swab: prospective study

-Armando G Licata, Chiara M Ciniselli, Luca Sorrentino, Arianna Micali, Maria Grazia Daidone, Marcello Guaglio, Manuela Gariboldi, Paolo Verderio, Loris De Cecco, and Maurizio Cosimelli
+Armando G Licata, Chiara M Ciniselli, Luca Sorrentino, Arianna Micali, Maria Grazia Daidone, Marcello Guaglio, Manuela Gariboldi, Paolo Verderio, Loris De Cecco, Maurizio Cosimelli

 Molecular Mechanisms Unit, Department of Research, Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy Bioinformatics and Biostatistics Unit, Department of Applied Research and Technological Development, Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy Colorectal Surgery Unit, Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy Scientific Directorate, Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy Genetic Epidemiology and Pharmacogenomics Unit Department of Research, Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy